DanielOkonov/2800-202310-DTC17/README.md

 8. If set up correctly, in the terminal window, a message will appear containing a link to where the application is hosted.
 It will be in the form of 'localhost:3000'.
 Click on that link to view the application in your browser.
 9. Here is our [testing plan](https://docs.google.com/spreadsheets/d/12ZFcGtFpCMN1wZ5vDrhNiNGaxBmXxR2ixeeSjZpjWRk/edit#gid=394496370).
 You can view our testing history and even contribute to a bug fix!

+### AI Incorporation

+We used AI extensively in our application.
+The core component of our app is a logistic regression model, an AI algorithm, which we trained to predict the risk of heart failure.
+This model takes two health indicator values (Serum Creatinine and Ejection Fraction) and provides a probability of a death event occurring.
+We trained our model using a dataset from Kaggle, optimizing its accuracy through a process called k-fold cross-validation with 10 folds.
+The AI model forms the backbone of our risk prediction feature, providing users with potential insights into their heart health.

+While we didn't use AI to create or clean datasets, the logistic regression model we used inherently assists in identifying and handling outliers and missing values in the dataset.
+This is part of the training and validation process, where we fine-tuned our model to handle the given heart failure datasets from Kaggle efficiently and accurately.

+Our linear regression model, trained using Kaggle datasets, allows us to predict the risk of heart failure based on health indicators.
+It's this AI model that allows us to generate risk predictions and offer data-driven insights to our users.

+## Limitations

+One of the challenges we faced was the initial lower accuracy of our model, around 60%.
+However, we were able to overcome this limitation by implementing k-fold cross-validation with 10 folds, which improved the accuracy to about 75%.
+Another limitation was the potential for overfitting, considering the high dimensionality of medical data.
+We addressed this by using logistic regression, which is less prone to overfitting in comparison to other complex models.
+Furthermore, ensuring the quality and relevance of the data used for training was critical, so we chose a reliable source, Kaggle, for our dataset.

 ## Authors
 [Amir Eskandari](https://github.com/am-eskandari)